manutamminen/epicpcr_6/README.md

 - FastTree
 - Tidyverse and Ape (R Packages)

+## Building without containers

+1. Install dependencies
-Download the raw data into data/raw.
+2. Download the raw data into data/raw.

-Start the processing pipeline by invoking `snakemake --cores all report`.
+3. Start the processing pipeline by invoking `snakemake --cores all report`.

 ## Building using Singularity Container